zipwith/funlangs/README.md

   - `subtleties.lhs`: Some examples illustrating some subtle details of Haskell-style type inference.

+  - `Treedot.lhs`: A library for generating GraphViz/dot files
+    for tree-like data structures using a simple variant of the approach that was presented in lectures.

 * Week 4

   - `countdown.lhs`:  Code for solving the countdown problem,